Retention schedules for Human Resources and Safety Programs.

 Retention: Retain 6 years after employee separation.
 (MOAR 166-150-0160(10))

-Recruitment and Selection Records (DCJ3-009): Record related to the recruitment and selection process for filling open positions within the department.
+Recruitment and Selection Records (DCJ3-009(a) and DCJ3-009(b)): Record related to the recruitment and selection process for filling open positions within the department.
 Often includes job announcements, applicant lists, position advertisement records, civil service and other examination records, classification specifications, affirmative action statistical sheets, interview questions, video tapes, applicant background investigation information, position authorization forms, certification of eligibles, employment eligibility verification forms, and related records.

-Retention: Announcement records, position description, and records documenting creation of test and rating scale: retain 10 years; unsuccessful applications and other records: retain 3 years after position filled or recruitment cancelled.
+Retention: DCJ3-009(a) Announcement records, position description, and records documenting creation of test and rating scale: retain 10 years; DCJ3-009(b) Unsuccessful applications and other records: retain 3 years after position filled or recruitment cancelled.
 (MOAR 166-150-0160(23))

 Time Records (DCJ3-010): Records documenting hours worked, leave hours accrued, and leave hours taken by department employees.
 Information usually includes employee name and social security number, hours worked, type and number of leave hours taken, total hours, dates, and related data.